Top 20 Facts – The Best Facts about Books

 I think it’s a safe fact to say that most people enjoy snuggling up with a good book in front of the fire on a grizzly day.
 It sounds like a perfect day to us and probably one for most of you readers.

-Books give you a chance to drift off from the world and join another, so it’s no wonder that the average person will read around 4 books a year.
+Books allow you to drift off from the world and join another, so it’s no wonder that the average person will read around 4 books a year.

-Since we share the love of books with many others we decided to look at books a little further, in particular, book facts and all things interesting about books and the many facts that go with them.
+Since we share the love of books with many others, we decided to look at books a little further, particularly book facts and all things interesting about books and the many facts that go with them.

-We have come up with a fantastic compilation of funny, unusual and exciting facts about books.
+We have created a fantastic compilation of funny, unusual and exciting facts about books.

-You’ll be surprised how many wonderful facts there are about books, we have learnt a lot.
+You’ll be surprised how many wonderful facts there are about books, and we have learnt a lot.

 In no particular order, here are the most amazing facts about the books we found.

-1. Did you know, the fear of running out of something to read is called Abibliophobia.
+1. The fear of running out of something to read is called Abibliophobia.

 via Pinterest

-You really don’t have to worry about this fact.
-With all the different reading material in the world, I doubt this is even possible.
+You don’t have to worry about this fact.
+I doubt this is even possible with all the different reading material in the world.

 2. The world’s smallest book is Teeny Ted from Turnip Town.

-This book is now the worlds smallest and it is verified by The Guiness Book of Records.
-The book is in production and measures 100 micrometres by 70 micrometres.
-It has an ISBN number too – 978-1-894897-17-4.
+This book is now the world’s smallest, as verified by The Guiness Book of Records.
+It is in production and measures 100 micrometres by 70 micrometres.
+It also has an ISBN number: 978-1-894897-17-4.

 3. There are four law books bound in human skin at the Harvard University Library.

-This is a very interesting fact.
+This is a fascinating fact.
 Anthropodermic bibliopegy is the term given to binding books in human skin.
 There are actually several books known to be bound in human skin.
 Interestingly it was mainly doctors who bound these books.
 There are also several books bound in animal skin.

 4. Fact has it that former American President Theodore Roosevelt read one book a day.

-An interesting fact for sure, with todays distractions we would find it difficult to read this much.
-There are plenty of people that read a lot of books in a week but one day is an achievement.
+It’s an interesting fact that, with today’s distractions, we would find it difficult to read this much.
+There are plenty of people who read a lot of books in a week, but one day is an achievement.
 The fact is, reading every day can reduce your stress levels and help with depression.

 This is the longest fact we have on our list.
 I don’t think a blog post would work very well with sentences this long.
 We actually managed to find a version of the sentence, the one we found is 805 words.
 You can read it here – Longest Sentence.

-6. 1 in 5 adults around the world cannot read or write.
+6. 1 in 5 adults worldwide cannot read or write.

 This fact has lead us on to find out about School Aid.
 They are a charity providing sustainable literacy development for children and young people in Africa.
 If you have a spare few minutes give their website a read.